metacpan/metacpan-cpan-extracted/distros/A/App-optex/README.md

 aliases for any commands on the system, and provide module style extendible capability.

-Target command is given as argument:
+Target command is given as an argument:

     % optex command